sandesh2526/java-prep/Things.md

 Java Streams API converts the data in the form of a stream irrespective of its origin so it can convert a ArrayList, TreeSet or a queue to a stream of data.

-How Stream is related to the Functional Programming?
+#### How Stream is related to the Functional Programming?

+As the stream is a sequence of the data, we usually filter, perform operations on the stream using the functions.
+These functions are of two types:

+1. Intermediate Functions - This type of functions use the stream to filter/modify a stream and <i>returns a stream</i>

+2. Terminal Functions - The functions which <i>returns a stream object or a value</i> is a terminal function.

+The streams is a way of doing things rather than implementing how to do things.
+Hence it uses different functions extensively.

-Functions in Stream
+#### Functions in Stream

 `forEach(Consumer<Type>accept)` : executes an operation on each element in the stream